 The Accelerated Pathways program is meant for those who have earned a bachelor’s degree in a non-nursing field and want to become a registered nurse (RN), then move through a nursing master's program.

 The program includes two phases that include RN pre-licensure courses and clinical rotations, followed by master’s coursework with the option to move into a specialty.

 Successful applicants have completed prerequisite courses and are admitted into both phases of the program.

-Students who are admitted to the program, and qualify for placement based on the criteria above, can then be placed in the next available Phase II cohort.
-Cohorts start Phase II in groups of 40 twice a year.
+Students who are admitted to the program, and qualify for placement based on the criteria above, can then be placed in the next available Pre-licensure Phase cohort.
+Cohorts start in groups of 40 twice a year.
 Start dates for the semester schedule will be Spring and Summer Semesters.
-Phase II is the full-time RN pre-licensure phase taking place over 4 consecutive semesters.
-This phase is a combination of Ycoursework and clinical rotations in area hospitals.
-Students are awarded their Bachelor of Science in Nursing degree at the end of this phase and can continue into the master’s portion, which is Phase III.
+This phase is the full-time RN Pre-licensure Phase taking place over four consecutive semesters.
+This phase is a combination of coursework and clinical rotations in area hospitals.
+Students are awarded their Bachelor of Science in Nursing degree at the end of this phase and can continue into the master’s portion.

 The Advanced Practice Phase is the master’s phase of the program, in which students are given the option to continue into an advanced practice specialty area.
 Students can declare for a master's specialty and begin coursework upon completion of the Pre-licensure Phase, and conferral of their BSN.
 (The exception is the Nurse Anesthesia program, for which interested students must apply separately.)